igormukhin/binocular-fusion-trainer/README.md

 [x] Add semi-disconnected eye images (brackets)

-[x] Script to publish a build publicly
+[x] Script to publish the website publicly

+[ ] Add option to enable movement only for one eye

+[ ] Add optional small vertical movement

 [ ] Add 3D mode for red-cyan glasses (eyes in the same initial position, red-cyan colors)

-[ ] Add randomness to jump movement exercise

-[ ] Add optional small vertical movement